-If you’d like to learn more about the Catholic Church and the process for becoming Catholic, please join us at 7:00pm on Monday, July 13th, in Room 105 of the Parish Center.
+If you’d like to learn more about the Catholic Church and the process for becoming Catholic, please join us at 7:00pm Monday, August 3rd, in Room 105 of the Parish Center.
 If you’re already a baptized Catholic, but have not received Confirmation, you can attend this session to find out more about receiving this Sacrament.
 This will be a very informal session and no commitment is expected.
 If you’d like more information, please call our RCIA Coordinator, Miriam Berry, at 706-864-4779 or email her at email@example.com.

 Archbishop Gregory has promulgated our Archdiocesan Pastoral Plan which calls for the active participation of all of our parishes and institutions in pursuing four themes as faith goals for our archdiocese over the next five or six years: Knowing Our Faith, Living Our Faith, Sharing/Keeping Our Faith, and the Evolution of Our Parishes.
 The archbishop has encouraged us to read and study the pastoral plan which is available on the archdiocesan website: www.archatl.com.

 St. John Bosco reminds us, “My dear ones, the Visit to the Blessed Sacrament is an extremely necessary way to conquer the devil.
 Therefore, go often to visit Jesus and the devil will not come out victorious against you.”
 Here at St. Luke, we offer 40 hours of Eucharistic Adoration in our beautiful St. John Paul II Chapel.
 Please call the parish office at 706-864-4779 to sign up to spend an hour with Jesus and conquer the devil.